balota-natan-utcn/proiect-ii/README.md

 Prerequisites:
+	SQL Server Express
-	SQL Server Express, SSMS for the database
+ 	SSMS for the database
 	in the Windows Forms Application run "Install-Package Microsoft.Data.SqlClient" in the NuGet Package Manager